Purpose

 Providing market access

 Marketing, pricing, and grading/quality assessment training was provided to the weavers.
-Omba Arts Trust will start purchasing baskets from the trainee villages, and we are exploring other opportunities to sell these baskets.
+Omba Arts Trust committed to purchasing baskets from the trainee villages.

 project outcomes